DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Acronyms.md

 # Definitions and Acronyms

+The following Definitions and Acronyms are used in the EDI module user guides.

 Acronym	    | Definition
 :--         |:--
 **D365**	  | Microsoft Dynamics 365 for Finance and Operations Enterprise Edition